KyawtEaindrayWin912/SmartMask_Real-Time_Face_Mask_Classifier/README.md

-# SmartMask_Real-Time_Face_Mask_Classifier
+# SmartMask: Real-Time & Image-Based Face Mask Classifier

-Face mask classification using MobileNetV2 and Streamlit
+Face mask classification using MobileNetV2 and Streamlit.

-# Real-Time Face Mask Detection Web App 😷

-This is a Streamlit web app that uses your webcam to detect faces and classify if the person is:
-- Wearing a mask properly
-- Not wearing a mask
-- Wearing a mask incorrectly
+---

+## Overview

+This project contains two Streamlit web apps for face mask detection:

+- **Image Classification App** (`app/app.py`): Upload an image to classify whether a person is wearing a mask properly, not wearing a mask, or wearing it incorrectly.
+- **Real-Time Webcam App** (`app/realtime_app.py`): Use your webcam for live face mask detection with face bounding boxes and color-coded labels.

+Both apps use a MobileNetV2-based TensorFlow model for classification.

+---

-## 🔧 Features
+## Features

-- Real-time webcam input
+- Real-time webcam input for live mask detection
+- Image upload classification
-- Face detection + bounding box
+- Face detection with bounding boxes
-- Mask classification using TensorFlow
+- Mask classification with clear, color-coded labels
-- Color-coded labels for easy visual feedback
+- Simple and intuitive user interface

+---

 ## 📦 Requirements